vdboor/django-any-htmlfield/README.rst

 Introduction
 ============

-The ``wysiwyg_editor`` package offers a switchable WYSIWYG editor in Django forms and the admin interface.
+The ``any_htmlfield`` package offers a switchable WYSIWYG editor in Django forms and the admin interface.

 By using this package instead of a specific WYSIWYG editor for your Django package, it gives end-developers the choice to use their preferred WYSIWYG editor for their applications.